 - in certain circumstances, the right to ask us to stop using or delete your personal information.

-- from 25 May 2018 you will have the right to receive any personal information we have collected from you in an easily re-usable format when it’s processed on certain grounds, such as consent or for contractual reasons.
+- the right to receive any personal information we have collected from you in an easily re-usable format when it’s processed on certain grounds, such as consent or for contractual reasons.
 You can also ask us to pass this information on to another organisation.

 You can find out more about these rights and how you can exercise them in our full privacy notice.

 Other Individuals you have financial links with